rockstor/rockstor-doc/interface/docker-based-rock-ons/plex-media-server.rst

    :align: center

 .. note::
-    Please see `Sign in to Your Plex Account<https://support.plex.tv/articles/200878643-sign-in-to-your-plex-account/>` for details.
+    Please see `Sign in to Your Plex Account <https://support.plex.tv/articles/200878643-sign-in-to-your-plex-account/>`_ for details.

 .. warning::
-    However, if no account is handy, the login can be bypassed selecting the **What's this?** link
+    However, if no account is handy, the login can be skipped by selecting the **What's this?** link.

 .. image:: /images/interface/docker-based-rock-ons/plex_whats_this.png
    :width: 90%